abunsen/etherflow/README.md

 # About

 EtherFlow is a tool for sending requests to Ethereum JSON-RPC endpoints without having to write code.
-It supports a most standard RPC methods and the [trace module for Parity/OpenEthereum](https://openethereum.github.io/wiki/JSONRPC-trace-module#trace_transaction).
+It supports most standard RPC methods and the [trace module for Parity/OpenEthereum](https://openethereum.github.io/wiki/JSONRPC-trace-module#trace_transaction).
 It updates the URL and embeds your RPC endpoint, preferred library, method call and arguments in the URL for easy sharing to any relevant parties.

 # Quik Start